dmgordon25-web/CRM_MASTER/README.md

 ## Packaging

-Build the single-file launcher and emit a `Start CRM.exe_` artifact (note the trailing underscore) to avoid browser and antivirus blocks:
+Build the single-file launcher and emit a `Start CRM.exe_` artifact (note the trailing underscore) to avoid browser and antivirus blocks.
+Run:

 ```
 powershell -ExecutionPolicy Bypass -File tools/build-server.ps1